 The Hebrew terms

 The term “rod” in the Hebrew is shebet, which means, simply, a rod, staff, branch, offshoot, club, sceptre or the like (see for example the NAS Hebrew lexicon).
-The meaning of the word is physical, just as the meaning of “stick” is in English; unless there is some contextual clue to hint that it is not intended in a physical sense, or we have some overriding presupposition to preclude that interpretation, the presumption should be that a physical stick is in view.
+The meaning of the word is physical, just as the meaning of “stick” in English is physical; unless there is some contextual clue that a metaphorical sense is intended, or unless we have some overriding presupposition to preclude a literal interpretation, the presumption should be that a physical stick is in view.

 Similarly, in Proverbs 23:13–14, the verb nakah is used twice; it means to strike or to smite.
 Again, this can carry a figurative sense—so 2 Samuel 24:10: David’s heart struck him after he had conducted the census.
 But when joined to a simple, physical noun like shebet, and absent any indication of metaphor or the like, there can be no doubt that what it means is a literal striking with a literal stick; as in Exodus 21:20: